WEHI-SODA-Hub/SODA-Classify-Train-Model/README.md

   Required Arguments:
   --run_name			Run name used to label output files.
-  --input				Preprocessed input data file from QuPath.
+  --input				Preprocessed input data file from QuPath (.csv or .parquet).
-  --label_file			File containing cell type labels.
+  --label_file			File containing cell type labels (.csv or .parquet).
   --output_path			Path to directory to store output files.
   --preprocess_schemes	The schemes to use to transform the input data.
   --balance_schemes		The schemes to use to balance the input data.